Kummer-Artin-Schreier-Witt Theory: Background

 Therefore, there is a canonical restriction map

 \begin{theorem}[{\cite[Theorem 3.8]{MR1324636}}] The homomorphism in \eqref{eqnrestrictioncharacters} is induced by a homomorphism

 \end{theorem}

-The morphism \eqref{eqnMatsuda} effectively establishes a unification between Kummer and Artin-Schreier-Witt theories by relating a Witt vector $\underline{a}$ with a Kummer class $E_{s,p}(p^n \underline{a})$.
+The homomorphism \eqref{eqnMatsuda} establishes a link between Kummer and Artin--Schreier--Witt theories by associating to a Witt vector $\underline{a}$ the Kummer class $E_{s,p}(p^s \underline{a})$.
 Our strategy in this paper is to define the cover using Kummer theory while using an associated Witt vector to prove that the cover satisfies the desired conditions.